Valthion/Paramiko_MikroTik_Automation/README.md

 * Then, type your .txt file name which has configs when you're asked for the config file (Masukkan nama file konfigurasi)
 * The script will check your routers by pinging 4 times before the address added to the arrays
 * Config process will start after you entered the username and password of the router (Each router should have the same user and pass)

+Execute the script by typing in terminal/cmd: python3 automation.py